jessepav/lacygoill-wiki-backup/vim/async.md

 plugin.

-To avoid these issues, `getqflist()` and `setqflist()` can be used to operate on a specific list in the stack, using its unique id.

-The identifier of a quickfix list can be obtained using:
+To avoid these issues, `getqflist()` and `setqflist()` can be used to operate on a specific list in the stack, using its unique id which can be obtained with:

     let qfid = getqflist({'id' : 0}).id